Pottery handicrafts in Syria

 Syrian brocade is a luxurious, richly patterned fabric that has been a symbol of elegance and craftsmanship for centuries.

-In fact, originating from the ancient city of Damascus, the special of brocade is the use of precious materials like silk, gold, and silver threads.
+In fact, originating from the ancient city of Damascus, the specialty of brocade is the use of precious materials like silk, gold, and silver threads.
 Moreover, the art of brocade weaving in Syria dates back to the Byzantine and Islamic periods, making it one of the oldest and most revered textile traditions in the world.

 Additionally, the Patterns of brocade often include floral designs, geometric shapes, and calligraphy, reflecting the diverse cultural influences that have shaped Syrian art over the centuries.